ibm-cloud-docs/FileStorage/File-Storage-FAQ.md

 ## How are IOPS measured?

-IOPS are measured based on a load profile of 16 KB blocks with random 50% reads and 50% writes.
+IOPS is measured based on a load profile of 16 KB blocks with random 50 percent reads and 50 percent writes.
 Workloads that differ from this profile may experience lower performance.

-## What happens if I use a smaller block size when measuring performance?
+## What happens when I use a smaller block size when measuring performance?

 Maximum IOPS can still be obtained when using smaller block sizes, however throughput will be lower.
-For example; a volume with 6000 IOPS would have the following throughput at various block sizes:
+For example, a volume with 6000 IOPS would have the following throughput at various block sizes:

 - 16 KB * 6000 IOPS == ~93.75 MB/sec
 - 8 KB * 6000 IOPS == ~46.88 MB/sec